alexismp92/PsicoanalisisVirtualCommunity/README.md

 ## Development Configuration

 Run with `local` profile.
 Navigate to `http://localhost:8080/swagger-ui/index.html`.
-The app will automatically will show the swagger url.
+The app will automatically show the swagger url.

 ## Build